 Zombie Survival?
-‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Kieth Allan [Opinion]
+‘The Walking Dead’ Norman Reedus & ‘Z Nation’ Keith Allan [Opinion]

 Brad Pitt, Norman Reedus, Max Brooks: How To Survive The Zombie Apocalypse?
 [Opinion]

 Norman Reedus’ character Daryl Dixon of The Walking Dead is both physically fit and knowledgeable.
-Now, while one is at least relatively safe from whatever threat zombies represent, is a good time to get in shape and learn basic wilderness survival skills, if, one is worried about a potential apocalyptic situation.
+Now — while one is at least relatively safe from whatever threat zombies represent — is a good time to get in shape and learn basic wilderness survival skills if one is worried about a potential apocalyptic situation.

 Can The Walking Dead and Z Nation fans prepare for an uncertain future best by watching zombie apocalypse shows?
 Perhaps, if coupled with physical fitness, and an actual strategy for survival in the event of a variety of previously unknown scenarios.

-Are Norman Reedus of The Walking Dead and Kieth Allan of Z Nation good examples of zombie apocalypse survival skills?
+Are Norman Reedus of The Walking Dead and Keith Allan of Z Nation good examples of zombie apocalypse survival skills?

 [Featured Image by Ken Ishii Jessie Grant and Alberto E Rodriguez/Getty Images]